Lisbon Gay Travel

 Sitting outside for an early dinner or late afternoon lunch with a glass of wine is marvelous.
 Both the restaurant and the surrounding streetscape are so pretty!

 Vintecinco is a brand new tasting-style tapas restaurant in Lisbon.
 It was one of my favorites, especially for every plate’s presentation, the pace of each dish, and the happy, friendly waiters.
-I highly recommend Lisbon gay travelers try this place!
+I highly recommend this place.

 For a romantic dinner, check out A Travessa.
 This high-end Portuguese restaurant is actually inside an old convent.
 It’s perfect for a quiet, intimate meal or even a date night.
 A local Lisbon gay ex-pat told me he absolutely loves the space, and that the food is phenomenal.